stevemussmann/GTseqTools/README.md

 5) Remove individuals that do not meet the minimum threshold (-i option).

 ## Input Requirements
 The minimal input is a Microsoft Excel formatted file (.xlsx).
 All data should be in a worksheet titled 'Final Genotypes'.
 The first row should be a header line, with cell A1 specifying the individual sample column, cell B1 should contain the text 'Population ID', and cells C1 to the end should specify locus names.
 Alleles for a genotype should be concatenated per locus (e.g., AA, AT, etc.).
 A missing genotype for a locus should be recorded as '0'.
 Special columns can be included for certain file formats (e.g., SNPPIT; see explanation below in [File Conversion Input Details](#conversion)).
-Some of the above format options will (hopefully) be more flexible / customizable in future versions of this program.
+Some of the above format options for Excel files will (hopefully) be more flexible / customizable in future versions of this program.

+Optionally, you can also provide plain text files with individuals or loci to be stripped from the input file (see -d, -r, and -s options in the [Optional Arguments](#optional) below).
+Each of these files should contain a single column of data listing a single individual or locus per line.

 ## Program Options
 Required Inputs: